rmoorman/immutable-cursors/README.md

 // 'Luke'
 ```

-Methods `get` and `getIn` also return sub-cursors if they don't point at a primitive value:
+Methods `get` and `getIn` also return sub-cursors if they don't point to a primitive value:
 ```javascript
 let nameCursor = cursor.get('name');